-Read on for more information on season 11’s release date, storylines and rumoured spin-offs.
+Read on for more information on The Walking Dead season 11's release date, storylines and rumoured spin-offs.

-The season is set to be epic in length, with as many as 24 episodes split into two separate batches, with the second batch likely to air in 2022.
+The season is set to be epic in length, with 24 episodes split into three separate batches bringing the story to a close.

 In the meantime, fans have enjoyed some extra season 10 episodes, which aired in the UK from early March until Easter Monday.

-You can expect all of season 10’s main cast to return for The Walking Dead’s final run, including: Norman Reedus as Daryl, Melissa McBridge as Carol, Christian Serratos as Rosita, Josh McDermitt as Eugene, Seth Gilliam as Father Gabriel, Ross Marquand as Aaron, Khary Payton as Ezekiel, and Jeffrey Dean Morgan as Negan.
+You can expect all of the main cast to return for episode nine and the next part of The Walking Dead's final run, including: Norman Reedus as Daryl, Melissa McBride as Carol, Christian Serratos as Rosita, Josh McDermitt as Eugene, Seth Gilliam as Father Gabriel, Ross Marquand as Aaron, Khary Payton as Ezekiel, and Jeffrey Dean Morgan as Negan.

-It’s also likely that Lauren Cohan will play a major part as Maggie Rhee after she returned in dramatic fashion in the season 10 finale two years after leaving the show.
+It's also likely that Lauren Cohan will continue to play a major part as Maggie Rhee after she returned in dramatic fashion in the season 10 finale two years after leaving the show.

-And there have even been some rumours that Andrew Lincoln could return as Rick Grimes, with Reedus saying that he’s tried to convince his former co-star to return for the final season.
+There have been some rumours that Andrew Lincoln could return as Rick Grimes later in the final season, with Reedus saying that he’s tried to convince his former co-star to return for the final season.

 Fans have speculated that Lennie James could return as Morgan also – especially as the character had such a key role in the show's very first episode.

-Meanwhile, Michael James Shaw has been confirmed to be playing Mercer in season 11, a character introduced towards the end of the comic book series who nevertheless made a big impression on fans.
+Meanwhile, Michael James Shaw will continue to play Mercer, a character introduced towards the end of the comic book series who nevertheless made a big impression on fans.

-Jeffrey Dean Morgan’s son will also appear in the fifth episode of season 11 – as a zombie no less.
+Jeffrey Dean Morgan's son appeared in the fifth episode of season 11 – as a zombie no less.

 On The Late Late Show with James Corden, Morgan said: “Gus Morgan, my 11-year-old son, is going to be the featured walker in episode five.
 He’s been getting his COVID test so he can be on set and all that.
 He is so pumped it’s ridiculous.”